ADHD in Adults

 Adults with ADHD are much less likely to be hyperactive than their younger counterparts.
 Only a small slice of adults with ADHD, in fact, suffer from prominent symptoms of hyperactivity.
 Remember that names can be deceiving and you may very well have ADHD if you have one or more of the symptoms above—even if you lack hyperactivity.

 Effects of adult ADHD

 If you are just discovering you have adult ADHD, chances are you’ve suffered over the years for the unrecognized problem.
-People may have labeled you “lazy” or “stupid” because of your forgetfulness or difficulty completing tasks, and you may have begun to think of yourself in these negative terms as well.
+You may feel like you’ve been struggling to keep your head above water, overwhelmed by the constant stress caused by procrastination, disorganization, and handling demands at the last minute.
+People may have labeled you “lazy,” “irresponsible,”, or “stupid” because of your forgetfulness or difficulty completing certain tasks, and you may have begun to think of yourself in these negative terms as well.

-ADHD that is undiagnosed and untreated can cause problems in virtually every area of your life.
+ADHD that is undiagnosed and untreated can have wide-reaching effects and cause problems in virtually every area of your life.

 Physical and mental health problems.
 The symptoms of ADHD can contribute to a variety of health problems, including compulsive eating, substance abuse, anxiety, chronic stress and tension, and low self-esteem.
 You may also run into trouble due to neglecting important check-ups, skipping doctor appointments, ignoring medical instructions, and forgetting to take vital medications.

 Work and financial difficulties.
 Adults with ADHD often experience career difficulties and feel a strong sense of underachievement.
 You may have trouble keeping a job, following corporate rules, meeting deadlines, and sticking to a 9-to-5 routine.
 Managing finances may also be a problem: you may struggle with unpaid bills, lost paperwork, late fees, or debt due to impulsive spending.